45 Lab Metrics You Need to Track [Download the Full List]

 Chemical and Reagent Storage Compliance

-Adherence to guidelines for the safe storage of chemicals and reagents, including proper labeling, segregation, and condition of storage areas.
+Make sure to track your staff’s adherence to guidelines for the safe storage of chemicals and reagents, including proper labeling, segregation, and the condition of storage areas.

 Happy customers keep a business running smoothly (and improve business metrics like growth, revenue, and customer retention).
 We recommend tracking the following customer satisfaction metrics: